librato/librato-rails/README.md

 Report key statistics for your Rails app to [Librato Metrics](https://metrics.librato.com/), easily track your own custom metrics.
 Currently supports Rails 3.0+.

-**NOTE: This is currently in alpha development and is not yet officially supported**

-You may want to read the [notes on upgrading](https://github.com/librato/librato-rails/wiki/Alpha-Tester-Upgrade-Notes) if you are an alpha tester.
+You may want to read the [notes on upgrading](https://github.com/librato/librato-rails/wiki/Alpha-Tester-Upgrade-Notes) if you were an alpha tester.

 ## Installation

 In your `Gemfile` add:

     gem 'librato-rails'

 Then run `bundle install`.

 ## Configuration